 Then Fred and Hallie traveled to the twelfth floor to inspect one of the worst-hit apartments.
 A gold placard bearing the number 1257 dangled off the front door, and shards of glass littered the carpet.
 Inside, the gleaming hardwood floors had been swept clean of all furniture.
 The winds had sucked them out through a hole that once was a wall of windows.

 By 8:30 a.m.
 Wilma had pulverized at least a dozen houseboats, including all the vessels docked at the Bayshore Yacht & Tennis Club marina next door to Harbor West in North Bay Village.
 In fact, Wilma had completely washed away the Bayshore marina's wood dock.
-The houseboat denizens were also worried about Clement Mikelis, an 81-year-old World War II veteran who was still inside his boat when it sank.
+The houseboat denizens were also worried about Clement Mikelis, an 81-year-old World War II veteran who was still

 When the sky began to clear shortly before noon, onlookers and a CNN news crew had gathered to watch as fire rescue personnel searched for Mikelis among the ruins.
 For an hour firefighters sawed and hacked their way through the vessel's wooden roof.

 Then a North Bay Village cop driving an unmarked silver Ford Mustang annoyingly blared his police sirens in a feeble attempt to force the onlookers to return to their vehicles.

 On the battered dock, Miami-Dade Fire Rescue Lt.
 Eric Baum didn't waste any time calling television stations to ensure media coverage of his boys pulling off their daring rescue.
 "We're about to wheel him out, so get here now," Baum was overheard telling a news desk assignment editor.